cosmos-lang/cosmos-lang.github.io/quickstart.md

 print(x)//6
 ```

 Cosmos is a paradigm-neutral language.
 A procedural style of programming is still possible as long as the result is a pure relation or function.
-Procedural code is invariably self-contained and uses explicit keywords.
-Here _init x=1_ declares that the initial value of _x_ is 1 and _next x_ refers to the next value within the loop-`print` of course is not pure.
+Procedural code tends to be self-contained and uses explicit keywords.
+Here _init x=1_ declares that the initial value of _x_ is 1 and _next x_ refers to the value of _x_ in the next loop-`print` of course is not pure.

 Impure operators
 ---